Q42/template-ios/README.md

 ### Async code

-* Asynchronous code should be written using async/await whenever possible.
+* `async`/`await` is preferred over Combine/Promises/etc. to leverage the compiler concurrency checking.
-* [Combine](https://developer.apple.com/documentation/combine) should only be used when async/await or `AsyncSequence` fall short, and more complexity is needed to solve the problem at hand.
+* [Combine](https://developer.apple.com/documentation/combine) can be used when `async`/`await` or `AsyncSequence` fall short, and more complexity is needed to solve the problem at hand.

 ## Continuous integration